Top 15 Venture Capital Firms for Information Technology Startups

 15. Illuminate Ventures

-Illuminate Ventures is an Oakland-based firm that invests in B2B enterprise software companies.
-They focus on seed-stage businesses that are relatively mature and can deliver solutions with a rapid, measurable return on investment.
+Illuminate Ventures is an Oakland-based firm that backs early-stage B2B enterprise software companies.
+They focus on seed-stage startups that are already showing traction, specifically those with solutions that offer a rapid, measurable ROI.

-- Investment stages: Seed to late stage venture
+- Investment stages: Seed to late stage, with a focus on "further along" seed-stage companies

-- Industries of focus: B2B/Enterprise Software, AI, SaaS
+- Industries of focus: Enterprise Software, SaaS, AI, Big Data, Cloud Computing

 - Founded: 2010